Radiology Tests

 MRI: MRI Stands for Magnetic Resonance Imaging.
 MRI is a way of getting pictures of various parts of your body without the use of X-rays.
 Unlike X-rays and computed tomographic (CT) scans, which use radiation, an MRI uses powerful magnets and radio waves.
 A radio wave antenna is used to send signals to the body and then receive signals back.
 These returning signals are converted into pictures by a computer attached to the scanner.
 Extremely useful to stage rectal cancers.

 Nuclear Medicine: Nuclear medicine imaging involves administering radionuclides into the body that collect in certain tissues.
 A PET scan is a type of nuclear medicine imaging.
-Positron emission tomography scan, also called a PET Scan or PET imaging, is a highly-specialized imaging technique using small amounts of radioactive substances to produce powerful images of the body's biological function.
+Positron emission tomography scan, also called a PET Scan or PET imaging, is a highly-specialised imaging technique using small amounts of radioactive substances to produce powerful images of the body's biological function.
 A PET scan is noninvasive and usually painless.
 PET is performed to detect areas in the body where the cancer could have spread.